Provident’s Scheme of Arrangement has been approved in court. The court hearing was on 30 July 2021 and the decision has now been given.

 If you voted on the Scheme, that will have submitted a claim and you don’t need to do anything.

 If you didn’t vote, you can now make a claim.
-There is only a 6 month window to make any claims and it’s best not to leave it until the end!
+There is only a 6 month window to make any claims it ends at the end of February 20200.
+It’s best not to leave it until the end in case you have problems submitting a claim!

 To make a claim, you first have to set up an account in the Scheme Portal.